Some Questions around The Hilbert 16th Problem

-3)Let we have a Vector field in $\mathbb{R}^{n}$Whose two first components depend only on $x$ and $y$.Actually we have a planner Vector field with these two components.
-Existence of invariant compact $submanifold$ of codimension at most $2$ could lead to existence of closed orbit in planner system. since projection of such $submanifold$ on two first component can not be a single point.
+3)Let we have a vector field in $\mathbb{R}^{n}$ whose two first components depend only on $x$ and $y$.
+Actually we have a planar vector field with these two components.
+Existence of invariant compact $submanifold$ of codimension at most $2$ could lead to existence of closed orbit in planar system.
+Since projection of such submanifold on two first components can not be a single point.\\

-4)Any Vector field on a surface defines a singular foliation of dimension one and limit cycles are $seperetrix$ leaves .according to definition in [8].
-It would be interesting to produce some $C^{*}$ algebraic invariants depending only on degree of polynomial Vector fields in the plane.
+4)Any Vector field on a surface defines a singular foliation of dimension one and according to definition in \cite{X.Wang} every limit cycle is considered as a seperatrix.
+It would be interesting to produce some $C^{*}$ algebraic invariants depending only on degree of polynomial Vector fields in the plane.\\